A massive quiescent galaxy in a group environment at $z=4.53$: Inferred physical properties

 \subsection{SED Fitting}

 Figure \ref{fig:SED} shows the SED of the galaxy.
-The black points are the photometry from the COSMOS2020 Classic catalog with 40 bands from $u$-band to IRAC ch4 \citep{Weaver_2022}.
+The black points are the photometry from the COSMOS2020 \textsc{Classic} catalog with 40 bands from $u$-band to IRAC ch4 \citep{Weaver_2022}.
 The blue spectrum is the MOSIFRE spectrum, which shows the prominent Balmer break, suggesting the post-starburst nature of this galaxy.
-The spectrum fully covers the break feature as expected, and we can more accurately infer its star formation history shown below.
+The spectrum fully covers the break feature as expected, and we can accurately infer its star formation history as shown below.

-We fit the observed SED with prospector \citep{Johnson_2021}.
+We fit the observed SED with \texttt{prospector} \citep{Johnson_2021}.
 The MOSIFRE spectrum is re-binned over 3 pixels to gain S/N (e.g., the median $\mathrm{S/N} \sim 2.5$ per $6.5\,\mathrm{\AA}$ at $21000\,\mathrm{\AA} < \lambda < 22000\,$\AA).
-The prospector code uses the Flexible Stellar Population Synthesis model \citep{Conroy_2009,Conroy_2010} to infer physical properties of the galaxy.
-We assume \cite{Chabrier_2003} IMF, solar metallicity, and \cite{Calzetti_2000} attenuation curve.
+The \texttt{prospector} code uses the Flexible Stellar Population Synthesis model \citep{Conroy_2009,Conroy_2010} to infer physical properties of the galaxy.
+We assume the \cite{Chabrier_2003} IMF, solar metallicities, the \cite{Madau_1995} IGM absorption model, and the \cite{Calzetti_2000} attenuation curve.
 The redshift is fixed to the spectroscopic redshift in the fitting.
-As we detected the weak [O\,{ II}] line, we include nebular emission in the model (Fixed the ionization parameter: $U=0.01$).
+As we detected the weak [O\,{ II}] line, we include nebular emission in the model (fixed the ionization parameter: $U=0.01$).

 We assume two models of star formation history (SFH).
 One is a parametric SFH model with a linear rise of SFR followed by an exponential decrease (``delayed tau-model'', $SFR(t) \propto te^{-t/\tau}$).
 The parameter $\tau$ represents decay timescale of star formation.
 We choose this model because it is widely used and can compare with other quiescent galaxies from the literature.
 The other model is a non-parametric SFH model, which allows the SFR in each age bin to vary, thus gives more flexibility in the SFH modeling.
 There are several priors to use this non-parametric model, and we use ``log-mass prior'' and ``Dirichlet prior'' \citep{Leja_2017,Leja_2019}.
 The log-mass prior is the most flexible model, but it could lead to a non-physical SFH such as causing intense burst star formation just after the Big Bang.
 Thus, we also use the Dirichlet prior, which forces the SFH to be smoother.
 As discussed below, the estimated SFHs are similar regardless of the SFH model used.